-- ➤ This manual contains important safety, performance and service information.
+- ➤ The Bosch Drive System is intended for use by persons 16 years of age and older.
+Riders must have the physical coordination, reaction and mental capabilities to control a bike and manage traffic, road conditions, and sudden situations, and also to respect the laws and instructions governing bicycle use. - ➤ This manual contains important safety, performance and service information.
 Read it before you take the first ride on your new bicycle, and keep it for reference.
-The manual can also be found online at www.bosch-ebike.com. - ► This manual is intended to be read together with the separate user manual provided with your bicycle.
-Be sure to read all provided documents including labels on the product before your first ride.
+The manual can also be found online at www.bosch-ebike.com.

-- ▶ Read ALL accompanying manuals before riding the bike for the first time.
+- ➤ This manual is intended to be read together with the separate user manual provided with your bicycle.
+Be sure to read all provided documents including labels on the product before your first ride. - ► Read ALL accompanying manuals before riding the bike for the first time.
 Your Bosch Drive System comes with additional manuals and documents provided by the manufacturer of the bicycle and other components.
-Failure to read and understand safety information can result in death or serious injury. - ➤ Take responsibility for your own SAFETY.
-If you have any questions or do not understand something, consult with your dealer or the bicycle or component manufacturer. - ➤ Some eBike accessories may present a choking hazard to small children.
+Failure to read and understand safety information can result in death or serious injury. - Take responsibility for your own SAFETY.
+If you have any questions or do not understand something, contact your Bosch eBike dealer or the bicycle or component manufacturer. - Some eBike accessories may present a choking hazard to small children.
 Keep these accessories away from children.